CO7002 - Procurement and Contract Practice (2025/26)

 Syllabus

-- Procurement approaches as proposed by relevant professional bodies of knowledge.
-(LO1,2)
+- Procurement approaches as proposed by relevant professional body bodies of knowledge (LO1,2).

-- ESG goals and their influence on sustainable procurement.
+- ESG goals and their influence on sustainable procurement (LO3).

 Balance of independent study and scheduled teaching activity

-Student’s teaching and learning will consist of weekly classes comprising a combination of lectures, seminars, discursive sessions, and workshops totalling 36 hours of contact time.
-Students will be given the opportunity to engage in seminar activities in which the use of case studies from around the world stimulates discussion and helps them to develop a deep understanding of project procurement in context and within the framework of the existing project management bodies of knowledge and codes of practice.
+Teaching and learning will consist of weekly classes, comprising a combination of lectures, seminars, discursive sessions, and workshops, totalling 36 hours of contact time.
+Students will have the opportunity to engage in seminar activities, where the use of global case studies stimulates discussion and helps develop a deep understanding of project procurement in context and within the framework of existing project management bodies of knowledge and codes of practice.

-Workshops will facilitate group study of authentic case studies, presenting project scenarios and challenging the students to consider the advantages and risks associated with different procurement strategies.
-The case studies will be diverse in project type and seminars and workshops will include taking the projects on a journey around the globe to use material that explores and develops the student’s critical awareness of how different factors, such as social and economic influence, approaches to project procurement in practice.
+Workshops will facilitate group study of authentic case studies, presenting project scenarios and challenging students to consider the advantages and risks associated with different procurement strategies.
+These case studies will cover diverse project types, and seminars and workshops will explore how various factors, such as social and economic influences, shape project procurement practices around the world.

-A blended/ technology enhanced learning approach will be employed in the delivery of this module.
-Formal lectures will introduce and develop themes that relate to the core subject.
-The delivery of the module will be broken down into key elements that have discrete tasks.
-Tasks will be performed through group and independent study, to develop critical thinking skills of analysis, evaluation, and synthesis.
-Throughout the module student output’s will be reviewed, and formative feedback will be given to ensure clarity and comprehension.
+A blended and technology-enhanced learning approach will be employed for module delivery.
+Formal lectures will introduce and develop themes relating to the core subject.
+The module will be broken down into key elements with discrete tasks, which will be performed through group and independent study to develop critical thinking skills in analysis, evaluation, and synthesis.
+Student outputs will be reviewed throughout the module, with formative feedback provided to ensure clarity and comprehension.

 Learning outcomes

-- Distinguish between procurement methods and considering client requirements, and the project governance, select an appropriate approach to procuring a construction project.
+- distinguish between procurement methods with consideration of client requirements and the project governance when selecting an appropriate approach to procuring a construction project.

 Bibliography